-In April 2014, a large U.S. metropolitan sewer utility surveyed 8,718.6 LF (2,657m) of lined pipe.
+In April 2014, a large US metropolitan sewer utility surveyed 8,718.6 LF (2,657m) of lined pipe.
 Representing forty-nine (49) reach-to-reach pipe segments, all lined in the year 2000, high rates of flow prompted the utility to undertake a comprehensive smoke testing survey.
-With only a limited number of defects found by smoke testing or CCTV inspection, Electro Scan was recommended for follow-on assessment, commencing in March 2014.
+With only a limited number of defects found using smoke testing or CCTV inspection, Electro Scan was recommended for follow-on assessment that commenced in March 2014.